-The vast area of the Bitou will be our next featured stop – the term Bitou is derived from the bietou or tick berry shrub, a shrub which presents itself as radiantly yellow in colour and continues to be plentiful within the Plettenberg Bay area and its surrounds.
+The vast area of the Bitou Municipality will be our next featured stop – the term Bitou is derived from the bietou or tick berry shrub, a shrub which presents itself as radiantly yellow in color and continues to be plentiful within the Plettenberg Bay area and its surroundings.
 We will begin our bird sighting along the Bitou River – the river, accompanied by its wetlands, supports a fine diversity of birdlife, including waterbirds, waders, and thicket-related species.
 Here the birds we will focus on seeing are Klaas’s Cuckoo, Blue Crane (the national bird of South Africa), Giant Kingfisher, Black Crake, Pied Kingfisher, Wood Sandpiper (summer), African Stonechat, Southern Red Bishop, African Spoonbill, Glossy Ibis, Black-winged Stilt, Pied Avocet, Yellow Bishop, African Shelduck, and Greater Flamingo.
-Other added ‘treasures’ to view here are Black Cuckooshrike, Diederik Cuckoo (summer), Brown-hooded Kingfisher, and African Hoopoe.
-If time permits, we can then drive to the town of Wittedrift, in search of further sightings of these species.
+Other species to view here are Black Cuckooshrike, Diederik Cuckoo (summer), Brown-hooded Kingfisher, and African Hoopoe.
+If time permits we can then drive to the town of Wittedrift in search of further sightings of these species.

-We will then head to the Rietvlei dam, which serves as a prime viewing point for four heron species as well as Pin-tailed Whydah, Speckled Mousebird, Brown-throated Martin, Little Rush Warbler, African Marsh Harrier, and Lesser Swamp Warbler.
-Sooty Falcon, an extremely rare bird of prey for this area, continues to be an exhilarating find and appears to have taken up residence at a local hotel establishment – the bird has been seen in this area in 2012, 2013, and 2014 (only in the months of February, March, and April).
-After the Rietvlei dam, we will return to your initial collection point, and this will be the end of our day.
+We will then head to the Rietvlei Dam, which serves as a prime viewing point for four heron species as well as Pin-tailed Whydah, Speckled Mousebird, Brown-throated Martin, Little Rush Warbler, African Marsh Harrier, and Lesser Swamp Warbler.
+Sooty Falcon, an extremely rare bird of prey for this area, continues to be an exhilarating find and appears to have taken up residence at a local hotel establishment – the bird has been seen in this area in a number of years (only in the months of February, March, and April).
+After the Rietvlei Dam we will return to your initial collection point, and this will be the end of our day.